Aaron Haley v Newcold Ltd [2025] EWCC 57 Aaron Haley v Newcold Ltd [2025] EWCC 57

 Family Procedure Rule Committee

-We submitted a largely supportive response to the he Family Procedure Rule Committee is consultation on new FPR 25.5A concerning the instruction of unregulated experts, with the aim of requiring any expert instructed in family law children proceedings to be regulated.
+We submitted a largely supportive response to the Family Procedure Rule Committee's consultation on new FPR 25.5A concerning the instruction of unregulated experts, with the aim of requiring any expert instructed in family law children proceedings to be regulated.
 We suggested some amendments to improve the proposal and set out the benefits of also regulating the standards for experts as expert witnesses, and not just in their professional field.

 Family Justice Council